cockroachdb/docs/v21.2/inverted-indexes.md

 (3 rows)
 ~~~

-Now, let’s add an inverted index to the table and run a query that filters on the `ARRAY`:
+Now, let’s add an GIN index to the table and run a query that filters on the `ARRAY`:

 {% include copy-clipboard.html %}
 ~~~ sql